elucian/bee/syntax/composite.md

 **Note:** Operator "*" have higher precedence then "."

-## Complex
+## Object

-Complex types are data structures with elements enclosed in curly brackets { , , ,} and separated by comma.
+Object types are data structures with elements enclosed in curly brackets { , , ,} and separated by comma.

 **Pattern:**
 ```